bonnefoa/kubectl-fzf/README.md

 You can control used options for fzf with `KUBECTL_FZF_OPTIONS` variable.

-For example, to turn down exact match in search, set the variable to the following value
+To turn down exact match in search, set the variable to the following value

 ```shell
 export KUBECTL_FZF_OPTIONS=(-1 --header-lines=1 --layout reverse)